FRIEDparrot/equation-citator-webnote/README.md

 When enabled, the plugin injects IDs into rendered heading tokens without modifying Markdown source files.
 Existing heading IDs are preserved.
 Missing IDs are generated from heading text with `buildHeadingId()`, with duplicate IDs receiving `-2`, `-3`, and so on.

-For repeated headings, the first generated ID keeps the base slug and later generated IDs are numbered in render order:
+For repeated headings, the first generated ID keeps the base slug and later generated IDs are numbered in render order, however, they will not be slugged :

 ```md
 ## Same Heading